 5. May Help With Healthy Pregnancy

 Almond butter has folate, calcium, and iron, which are necessary for the mother’s strength and fetal growth (8).
+But the amount consumed needs to be taken care of as per your healthcare provider.

 6. May Help With Digestive Health